ONLY LIVE PERFORMANCE THIS YEAR part of EVERYTHING AT ONCE with the Music Venues Trust.

 Basically, as it stands currently ( and we are working on this with the arts council for 2027 onwards….)

-We dont have disabled toilets.
+We dont have specific disabled toilets.
+But they are ground level.

 Indoor gigs are usually fine for wheelchairs but the toilet cubicles are quite narrow.